thinkshout/thinkshout/blog/_posts/2014-06-17-creating-an-infinite-scroll-masonry-block-without-views.md

 }
 ```

-Here we've defined which function we'll be generating our paged view from; namely `my_module_masonry_content`.
+Here, we've defined which function we'll be generating our paged view from; namely `my_module_masonry_content`.

 ###Generating a paged content array
-Within our `my_module_masonry_content` function we'll create a paged view of nodes.
-To do so we'll use an EntityFieldQuery with the "pager" property, which causes the results of the query to be returned as a pager.
+Within our `my_module_masonry_content` function, we'll create a paged view of nodes.
+To do so, we'll use an EntityFieldQuery with the "pager" property, which causes the results of the query to be returned as a pager.

 ```php
 $query->pager(3);
 ```

-The argument passed to the pager function determines how many results at a time be returned; this is analogous to setting the number of items to be shown per page in a view – keep this bit in mind as we'll return to it later when implementing the infinite scroll.
+The argument passed to the pager function determines how many results at a time will be returned; this is analogous to setting the number of items to be shown per page in a view – keep this bit in mind, as we'll return to it later when implementing the infinite scroll.

 Now we'll add some query conditions and, finally, execute the query.
 These conditions are, of course, site specific, but I'm including them as an example for thoroughness.
-For help constructing your EntityFieldQuery query see [the EntityFieldQuery api documentation page](https://api.drupal.org/api/drupal/includes!entity.inc/class/EntityFieldQuery/7).
+For help constructing your EntityFieldQuery query, see [the EntityFieldQuery api documentation page](https://api.drupal.org/api/drupal/includes!entity.inc/class/EntityFieldQuery/7).

 ```php
 $query->fieldCondition('field_example', 'value', array('value1', 'value2'), 'IN');